mouli1508/AI-textbook-Q-A-using-RAG/documentation/6-other_frameworks.md

 ---

-## 💻 Let’s See It in Action
+## 💻 Let's See It in Action

-Now let’s walk through the code together.
+Now let's walk through the code together.

-We’ll cover:
+We'll cover:
 - How to initialize memory stores
 - How to wire them into an agent
 - And how the agent uses them to build intelligent, context-aware prompts in real time

-Let’s dive in!
+Let's dive in!